Nicola Sturgeon denies SNP 'civil war' amid brutal race to become the next First Minister

 During FMQs, Mr Ross said Ms Forbes had “torched the SNP’s record in government”.
 He said: “Nicola Sturgeon has divided Scotland and now her departure is dividing the SNP.”

-Ms Forbes made the comment while condemning Mr Yousaf’s efforts over the years as health, justice and transport ministers.
+Ms Forbes made the comment while condemning Mr Yousaf’s efforts over the years as health, justice and transport minister.

 Ms Sturgeon claimed “every single one of the SNP politicians mentioned by Douglas Ross today have more popular and public approval than he does”.